calcanthum/alembiq/README.md

 ## Getting Started

-To use the Chemical Structure Viewer program, you will need to have Python installed on your system.
+To use the workbench, you will need to have Python installed on your system.
 Additionally, make sure you have the required dependencies listed in the `requirements.txt` file.

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running the following command: